FG-AI4H-TG-Symptom/fgai4h-tg-symptom-assessment-mmvb-backend/docs/docker-compose.md

 Therefore we use the wait script: [docker-compose-wait](https://github.com/ufoscout/docker-compose-wait)

 We define the env var `WAIT_HOSTS: mysql:3306, redis:6379` and run the wait command before our actual command for backend and celery.
 They will then wait until the services are available on defined port.

+### Accessing host network from container
+You may want to access your host from the docker containers, e.g. when registering a Toy AI not running inside the container.
+To do this you need to use `host.docker.internal` as hostname.

+Example URL for registering Toy AI running on localhost:8080: `http://host.docker.internal:8080`